usdot-fhwa-stol/carma-validation/core_validation/readme.md

 ```

 ## running the script
-To run the file scroll all the way to these lines -- (the final two lines, except for the commented-out bits at the end.)
+To run the file scroll all the way to these lines.
 ```
 generate_plots_for_run()
 plt.show()